2020 TNT SPORT MMA

 During the match, if there is stalling on the ground, the referee has the right to restart the match standing.
 If the competitors go off the mat, the match can be stopped by the referee, and the competitors will be moved to the middle of the ring/mat in the same position, if that position can be determined by the referee.
 The referee has the right to stop time and check the condition of the fighters.

-LEGAL TARGET AREAS: Head and face, ribs, chest, abdomen & legs.
+LEGAL TARGET AREAS: Ribs, chest, abdomen & legs (above the knees).

-ILLEGAL TARGET AREAS: Spine, back of neck/Head, throat, sides of the neck, Kidneys, groin, knees and back.
+ILLEGAL TARGET AREAS: Face, Head Spine, back of neck/Head, throat, sides of the neck, Kidneys, groin, below knees and back.

 NON-TARGET AREAS: Hips, shoulders, buttocks, arms, and feet.